TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 ```
 sudo apt-get install samba samba-common-bin
 ```
+OPTIONAL<br/>
-OPTIONAL - If you need to remove old directory (replace tor and ex4TB with your names)
+If you need to remove old directory (replace tor and ex4TB with your names)
 ```
 sudo rm -R "/media/tor/ex4TB/immich"
 ```